Small Field Polynomial Inflation: Reheating, Radiative Stability and Lower Bound: The Setup

 \section{The Setup}

 In this Section we introduce our potential.
-We show that inflation can occur at small field values only in the presence of a very flat region at intermediate field values, which requires that the potential almost possesses a saddle point.
+We show that inflation can occur at small field values, $\phi \leq 1$ in Planckian units, only in the presence of a very flat region, which requires that the potential almost possesses a saddle point.
 If this is the case, the problem can be treated fully analytically to excellent approximation.